LoyalPotato/yggdrasil/README.md

 I do plan on making a low profile kailh choc variant, but only after I complete the cherry variant will I start working on a choc one.

+At some point I also would like to add to each version an alternative with a rotary encoder, and will create separate variants for that as well.

+After I get more familiar with the process of pcb design and manufacturing I'd like to have a try at having a modular pcb, like the corne, where we can break the extra keys that you don't need.

 ---

 ## References